ML Engineer

 What is an API Key?

-An API key acts as a unique password, granting access to APIs.
-Think of it as a handshake from your app to OpenAI.
-OpenAI uses API keys to authenticate users, ensuring a controlled approach to its services.
-While API keys do not secure data, they verify access to OpenAI’s tools.
-It is important to store your API key securely to prevent unauthorized usage.
-Understanding OpenAI authentication helps ensure smooth and secure access to its services.
+An API key is a unique code that gives you access to the API.
+For example, it is like a handshake that your app does with OpenAI.
+OpenAI uses API keys to authenticate users for a controlled approach to its services.
+Though API keys may not encrypt the data themselves, they ensure verified access to OpenAI’s tools.
+As a result, store your API key securely so no one can use it without permission.
+Also, knowing OpenAI authentication will help ensure that you have a smooth and secure use of the services—so always check the API docs.

 Getting Started with OpenAI API